What is the most appealing aspect of bourbon barrels? It is not only for storing alcohol or water.

 This is a fantastic way to repurpose a bourbon barrel!
 This repurposed barrel coffee table is a work of art!

-The bourbon barrel, the base, and the top are all the same color here.
+The bourbon barrel, the base, and the top are all the same colour here.
 It is not simply a collection of bits put together; it is a full-fledged production.
 It appears to be solid and solid enough to support even heavier objects.

 You may also open the interior from one side to use it as a cabinet and store books or other items that should not be placed on the table.